The Majestic Skarðsvík, Saxhólsbjarg & Svörtuloft - Snæfellsnes in West Iceland

 The road sign for Skarðsvík, Saxhólsbjarg and Svörtuloft

-On the westernmost point of the magical Snæfellsnes peninsula in West-Iceland, you will find Skarðsvík, Öndverðarnes, Svörtuloft and Saxhólsbjarg.
-There are many places of interest in this area as you can see from the sign above.
+In this travel blog, I want to show you the westernmost point of the magical Snæfellsnes peninsula in West Iceland, where you will find Skarðsvík, Öndverðarnes, Svörtuloft, and Saxhólsbjarg.
+There are many places of interest in this area, as you can see from the sign above.

-The road leading to these ruggedly beautiful pearls of nature is called Öndverðarnesvegur road number 579 and leads from Útnesvegur road number 574.
+The road leading to these ruggedly beautiful pearls of nature is called Öndverðarnesvegur, road number 579, and connects to Útnesvegur, road number 574.

 Skarðsvík